litestar-org/litestar/docs/usage/route-handlers.rst

 ----------------------

 You can provide in all route handler decorators a ``name`` kwarg.
-The value for this kwarg **must be unique**\ , otherwise :class:`ImproperlyConfiguredException <starlite.exceptions.ImproperlyConfiguredException>` exception will be raised.
+The value for this kwarg **must be unique**\ , otherwise :class:`ImproperlyConfiguredException <litestar.exceptions.ImproperlyConfiguredException>` exception will be raised.
 Default value for ``name`` is value returned by ``handler.__str__`` which should be the full dotted path to the handler (e.g. ``app.controllers.projects.list`` for ``list`` function residing in ``app/controllers/projects.py`` file). ``name`` can be used to dynamically retrieve (i.e. during runtime) a mapping containing the route handler instance and paths, also